0xSero/partisia-docs/docs/node-operations/run-a-reader-node.md

 ### Install Htop

-It is useful to be able to monitor CPU and memory use on your server.
-For this purpose install Htop:
+To monitor your CPU and memory we recommend you use Htop.
+To install Htop run:

 ````bash
 sudo apt install htop